 Swainsona Reserve takes its name from the endangered Smooth Darling Pea, Swainsona galegifolia, which grows in the vicinity.
 It is one of the two remaining remnant populations of Smooth Darling Pea in north east Victoria.
-Parklands continues to work in partnership with the Department of Sustainability and Environment (Vic) in a species recovery program for the Pea.
+Parklands continues to work in partnership with the Department of Environment, Land, Water and Planning (Vic) in a species recovery program for the Pea.

 Swainsona Reserve is a very special and peaceful place, although a significant fire in 2002-2003 dramatically changed the area.